Jesus’ Calling of the 12 Disciples

 They didn’t look at that pile of fish and decide they had to sell them first.
 They left them in the care of others and followed Jesus.
 It was a lot to them to give up their means of making a livelihood, but they had heard Jesus’ call and had trust that He would take care of them.

-Christ and His first two disciples proceeded further along the Sea of Galilee, where they encountered several more fishermen.
+Christ and His first two disciples proceeded further, where they encountered several more fishermen.
 John and James were repairing their nets after fishing with their Father, Zebedee.
 They were likewise eager to respond to the invitation and quit their jobs to follow Jesus.
 We don’t know if any of these fishermen ever returned to their profession.

 Come and See